joshquick/site/pages/ebov/ebov-seq-sop-1.0.0.md

 ### Part 4: Barocoding and adaptor ligation: One-pot protocol.

 > **NOTE:** This is a ‘one-pot ligation’ protocol for native barcoded ligation libraries.
 We have seen no reduction in performance compared to standard libraries, and is made faster by using the Ultra II® ligation module which is compatible with the Ultra II® end repair/dA-tailing module removing a clean-up step.
-It can be used with or without the optional FFPE DNA repair step.
 If you have the time I would recommend using the double incubation times in <span style="color:blue">blue</span>, if you are in a hurry the times in <span style="color:red">red</span> are a good compromise between speed and efficiency.

 1. Set up the following end-prep reaction for each biological sample: